 This has been well documented by other studies as well, which is why fashionable terms and phrases like “living in the moment” and “mindfulness” have come to the cultural fore.
 Yet, aside from the psychological and emotional benefits of living in the present, of paying attention, what are its consequences for the spiritual life?

-Simone Weil, the brilliant French philosopher and Christian mystic, wrote an essay with the lengthy title, Reflections on the Right Use of School Studies with a View to the Love of God.
+Simone Weil, the brilliant French philosopher, wrote an essay with the lengthy title Reflections on the Right Use of School Studies with a View to the Love of God.
 The essay expounds on the hidden spiritual benefits of focused study in academics.
-While the essay was specifically intended for students and their commitment to study, the crux of it can be applied to any type of work or activity with which we are called to give our full, undivided attention.
+While the essay was specifically intended for students and their commitment to study, the crux of it can be applied to any type of work or activity to which we are called to give our full, undivided attention.
 In the essay, Weil explains that the attention students give toward unveiling some aspect of academic truth—whether it’s solving a math problem or grasping a theoretical proof—strengthens their ability to commune with God in prayer.

 “If we concentrate our attention on trying to solve a problem of geometry, and if at the end of an hour we are no nearer to doing so than at the beginning, we have nevertheless been making progress each minute of that hour in another more mysterious dimension.
 Without our knowing or feeling it, this apparently barren effort has brought more light into the soul.”

-Herein is the beauty of the Christian life, and the implication of the command to “pray always”—everything we do can be offered up to God.
+Herein lies the beauty of the Christian life, and the implication of the command to “pray always”—everything we do can be offered up to God.
 And so the more attention and effort we give to anything we offer up to God, naturally, the more beautiful it is to him.
 This is why he asks for us to do one thing at a time, to live in the moment that he has gifted us with.
-“Do not worry about tomorrow; tomorrow will take care of itself.
-Sufficient for a day is its own evil.”
+“Do not be anxious about tomorrow, for tomorrow will be anxious for itself.
+Let the day’s own trouble be sufficient for the day” (Matt.
+6:34).
 Our imaginations are great gifts, and the ability to re-live the past and fashion the future in our minds can be used to do great things.
-Yet, it can also keep us blind to the presence of God if we’re not careful.
+Yet it can also keep us blind to the presence of God, if we’re not careful.
 God does not reign in an anxiety-haunted vision of a hypothetical future, nor is he lurking in a past landscape saturated with regret.
 God is present to us in the present—in this exact instance of our existence.

 May we commit ourselves to loving God and others with our full attention—trusting that he’ll make up for whatever we’re lacking with his generous grace and love.